Benned-H/spot_skills/README.md

 3. Use the tablet to walk Spot around the environment until RTAB-Map successfully localizes Spot.

-   - Look for the simulated Spot to "match" the real-world robot's position in the world, as visualized by the pointcloud in RViz.
+   - Look for the simulated Spot to "match" the real-world robot's position in the world, as visualized by the robot and pointcloud in RViz.

 4. Command Spot to navigate to a named location by calling the appropriate ROS service from the command-line: